Name: Dominic Hamel

 My bold prediction on Hamel didn’t work out last year, but he had an impressive 2022 nonetheless.
 His analytics-friendly fastball dominated A-ball batters.
 His slider, meanwhile, emerged as his best secondary pitch.
 Those two offerings alone could give him enough to work in relief in short order.
 Right now, he’s still struggling with command and a changeup as a starter, things he certainly should have time to improve on.
 Double-A should be an illuminating test as to his most likely future role.

 Hamel put up some gaudy strikeout numbers in 2023, striking out over a quarter of the batters he faced in 63.1 innings pitched with St. Lucie, and more than a third of the batters he faced in 55.2 inning pitched for Brooklyn after a mid-season promotion.
 With the strikeouts came some command issues, as Hamel walked more than 10% of the batters he faced in 2023.
 Moving forward, Hamel will need to work on refining his command and allowing fewer base runners if he wants to avoid a shift to the bullpen in the upper minors.

-Spin-rate extraordinaire Dominic Hamel had a solid first half of the year at Single-A, but really burst onto the scene with his High-A Brooklyn performance.
-He went 5-1, with a 2.59 ERA, while striking out 33% of the batters he faced.
-The walks are still an issue (over 10% walk rate at both levels), but the stuff popped in the latter half of the year.
+Spin-rate extraordinaire Dominic Hamel had a solid first half of the year at Single-A, but he really burst onto the scene with his High-A Brooklyn performance.
+He went 5-1 with a 2.59 ERA while striking out 33% of the batters he faced.
+The walks are still an issue—he had a walk rate over 10% at both levels—but the stuff popped in the latter half of the year.